samiam1086/Badexe/README.md

 # Badexe
 This is an example of a Remote Access Trojan that is designed for education and research purposes to better help understand how these trojans work and how to build defenses against them.

+## Disclaimer
+This is for RESEARCH and EDUCATION ONLY do not use this for evil and use it only on your machines.